ktbg/grocery-express/README.md

 ## Overview

-**Grocery Express** is an online marketplace providing a platform to offer online order for pick-up connecting local markets to customers
+**Grocery Express** is an online marketplace providing a platform to offer online order for in store pick-up and payment, adding convenience and connecting local markets to customers who may prefer online shopping to in store for time savings and/or health reasons.

 <br>

 ## MVP

-The **Grocery Express** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+The **Grocery Express** will take a client's grocery inventory and render it by category for users.
+Users will be able to browse all items without an account, allowing the market to showcase their offerings to a customers beyond existing users.
+Potential users are able to then create an account and begin adding things to their shopping cart.
+Existing users will have the ability to log in to create and update orders not sent.
+Items in a cart may be edited by quantity or deleted.
+Once the order is complete the users submit it to the store where it will be prepared for in store pick-up and payment.

 <br>

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- _Render inventory listed out by category: Produce, Meat, Seafood, Grocery, Dairy, Frozen
+- _User authentication
+- _User shopping cart for orders
+- _Full CRUD for the shopping cart

+### Challenges

+- _Shopping cart
+  - _initialization timing
-- _etc._
+  - _dynamic quantity update
+  - _update persistence with page navigation and reflecting that in the UI

 <br>